708yamaguchi/pr2_fingertip_sensors/README.md

   - Arduino_Nano_PR2_slave

     Arduino Nano firmware communicating with PR2 as fingertip SPI slave.
 This firmware is for reference only in this project and is not for actual use.

+  - KJS-03

+    A sample project of sensor boards using a STM32 micro microcontroller.

+    KJS-03: Third revision of Kondo Jointbase Sensorboard

 - Datasheets